rust-console/gba/book/src/01-limitations/01-no_std.md

 * We don't need a file system, because all of our data is just sitting there in the ROM for us to use.
 When programming we can organize our `const` data into modules and such to keep it organized, but once the game is compiled it's just one huge flat address space.
+TODO: Parasyte says that a FS can be handy even if it's all just ReadOnly, so we'll eventually talk about how you might set up such a thing I guess, since we'll already be talking about replacements for three of the other four things we "lost".
+Maybe we'll make Parasyte write that section.
 * Networking, well, the GBA has a Link Cable you can use to communicate with another GBA, but it's not really like a unix socket with TCP, so the standard Rust networking isn't a very good match.